aalimsahin/integrating-metamask-into-website/README.md

+Here is a code that allows you to send your own token and ether via the UI.

 You can create your own ERC20 token in Remix IDE.
 You must change the contract address after creating it.
 This is the code: